-38 To what extent is private enforcement possible?
-Can non-parties to agreements containing vertical restraints bring damages claims?
+41 To what extent is private enforcement possible?
+Can non-parties to agreements containing vertical restraints obtain declaratory judgments or injunctions and bring damages claims?
 Can the parties to agreements themselves bring damages claims?
 What remedies are available?
 How long should a company expect a private enforcement action to take?
-Can the successful party recover its legal costs?